 The annual gathering is called ‘Riddu Riddu‘; coastal Saami for ‘small storm by the coast’, and with good reason.
 It is a beautiful sight to see, all those Saami from different parts of Sápmi in their traditional dress, with each their own design and colours.
 But it hasn’t always been this way.
 For 150 years, the Saami from Norway and other countries in Scandinavia, weren’t allowed to wear their gákti (= traditional dress).
 The authorities of Norway, Sweden, Finland and Russia each had their own efforts to assimilate Saami people into their respective dominant cultures, in an attempt to phase out their languages, their traditional dress, their music, and even their land.
 Ultimately, many Saami left their traditional ways of living for a life in the city, out of fear for drastic measures and unequal treatment for their children en grandchildren.
-During the second world war, this movement gained strong momentum at the expense of the Saami people, when local governments burnt down entire Saami villages to impose their ‘Norwegian-ness’ upon them.
+During the second world war, the assimilation politics gained strong momentum at the expense of the Saami people, when local governments burnt down entire Saami villages to impose their ‘Norwegian-ness’ upon them.
 Despite many Saami still living under the radar today, more and more have re-claimed their identity in the ’90s and 2000’s and the Riddu Riddu festival in Manndalen plays an important role in these developments.
 Hence the name ‘small storm by the coast.’

 Back when Riddu Riddu was founded, not everybody was as happy to see all the Saami return to their rightful land.
 In the museum for Northern People, which is located at the festival site, there is a traffic sign for the valley where the festival takes place, with bullet holes in the Saami name.
 These traffic signs had to be put back up by the Norwegian government many times after vandalisation in the beginning of the ’90s.
 Eventhough the Norwegian government has since declared the Saami a soevereign people, political efforts won’t wipe away underlying systems of exclusion, suppression and 150 years of unequal treatment just like that.
 This vandalized traffic sign is still on display as a reminder of such events, and the sentiments caused by discrimination run visibly deep within the Saami community.
 But does that mean that the Saami from all over Sápmi feel connected through their struggles?
 Probably yes, but even more so, they feel increasingly connected through their efforts for reconciliation.